zack-bitcoin/amoveo/docs/progress_reports/november_2017.md

  This type of market does not scale.
 Big markets are better, so this is almost certainly a bad design.
 That is why most projects that use this type of market also allow for some type of off-chain trading as well.
  This type of market depends upon on-chain order books, and an on-chain market-maker or liquidity maker.

-Group Gnosis, Augur, Bitshares, and Bitcoin Hivemind are all following this religion.
+Gnosis, Augur, Bitshares, and Bitcoin Hivemind are all following this religion.

 ## off-chain brokers